metrorailings/OwlBlog/content/posts/week-3-insights.md

 The Kubiak brand of play-action football is producing some serious dividends here now that Justin Jefferson is there as a complimentary receiver alongside Adam Thielan.

+The Vikings defensive line stepped up and won three downs in a row after a critical turnover by Kirk Cousins set the Titans up nicely.

 ***

 ## Chiefs @ Ravens